 • marketing

-The pharmaceutical company’s investment in the “brand” is protected by a patent.
-This keeps other drug manufacturers from duplicating the formula and the drug.
+A patent protects the pharmaceutical company’s investment in the “brand.”
+This prevents other drug manufacturers from duplicating the formula and the drug.

 When the patent granted to the originating pharmaceutical company expires, other pharmaceutical companies can then apply to the Food and Drug Administration (FDA) for permission to manufacture and sell a generic version of the original.